RichardByrne95/CI-MS4-TuckIn/README.md

     1. Add food to my bag with a message for the restaurant.

-        -   Users can add to food to their bag with a message for the restaurant via the popup modal that appears when selecting a food from the menu.
+        -   Users can add food to their bag with a message for the restaurant via the popup modal that appears when selecting food from the menu.

         <img src="https://github.com/RichardByrne95/CI-MS4-TuckIn/blob/main/readme_images/add_food_to_bag.PNG?raw=true">